ajonesb/OOP-JS-Game/README.md

 - Who is wizard attacking after creating methods to attack on Wizard class.
 You have to create a condition when Wizard is clicked that console.logs "please select another player in order to start game"

+CONSOLE:
-wizard created<br>
+wizard created <br>
-gamers.js:40 Wizard Attacking!<br>
+Wizard Attacking! <br>
-gamers.js:18 used 5 magic points to attack<br>
+used 5 magic points to attack <br>
-gamers.js:40 Wizard Attacking!<br>
+Wizard Attacking! <br>
-gamers.js:18 used 77 magic points to attack<br>
+used 77 magic points to attack <br>

 - Better to start when Wizard is clicked, console.log showing "you selected wizard, please select another player."

+- Once player 2 is selected, either player one or player two will start attacking then with what is showing on on the console above start attacking Wizard (or which ever player was selected first).

+- Then Create counter attack of second player selected showing console log of the same output info as above.

+CONSOLE:
+Soldier created <br>
+Soldier Attacking! <br>
+used 5 magic points to attack <br>
+Soldier Attacking! <br>
+used 77 magic points to attack <br>